fagiolini/fagiolini.github.io/_posts/2020-11-01-nocciolata-lorina.md

 ---

 1. blend the hazelnuts with oil and sugar until you get a cream, if the mixture remains grainy add some oil.

-2. melt the chocolate *bain-marie* and add the soy milk little by little.
+2. melt the chocolate in *bain-marie* and add the soy milk little by little.

 3. add the hazelnut and sugar cream and continue to cook for a few minutes so that everything mixes well.

 4. put in glass jars.

-> note: *nocciolata lorina* can be stored in the fridge for one month.
+> note: *lorina's hazelnut cream* can be stored in the fridge for one month.